Elsinoë fawcettii

 Citrus Collar Rot

 A soilborne disease that causes the base of a citrus trunk to rot, causing loss of vigour and tree death.
-Over-watering and waterlogged soil increase risk of infection.
+Waterlogged soil or over-watering increases infection risk.

 Sooty Mould